sevanetrebchenko/sevanetrebchenko.github.io/posts/better_cpp_syntax_highlighting.md

         `-StringLiteral 0x1b642245dd0 <col:31> 'const char[23]' lvalue "something bad happened"
 ```
 Enums are represented by two node types: `EnumDecl`, which corresponds to the enum declaration, and `EnumConstantDecl`, which represents the enum values.
-From the AST, we can infer that the `Level` enum is declared as an enum class, and that the underlying type is by default set to an int.
+We can infer that the `Level` enum is declared as an enum class, and that the underlying type is defaulted to an int.
 If we had explicitly specified the underlying type, such as a `unsigned char` or `std::uint8_t` for a more compact representation, this would have also been reflected in the AST.

-References to enum values are captured under a `DeclRefExpr` node.
+References to enum values are captured under a [`DeclRefExpr` node](https://clang.llvm.org/doxygen/classclang_1_1DeclRefExpr.html#details).
+These nodes capture expressions that reference previously declared variables, functions, classes, and enums.

 ### Enum Declarations
 With our AST visitor configured, we can set up functions to visit `EnumDecl` and `EnumConstantDecl` nodes: